Discussion: Refining the Mentor Program

 • add in new Mentor roles to help our growing community and team

-• retire the “DeputyDeputy Community Deputies are a team of people all over the world who review WordCamp and Meetup applications, interview lead organizers, and generally keep things moving at WordCamp Central.
-Find more about deputies in our Community Deputy Handbook.” title
+• retire the “DeputyProgram Supporter Community Program Supporters (formerly Deputies) are a team of people worldwide who review WordCamp and Meetup applications, interview lead organizers, and keep things moving at WordCamp Central.
+Find more about program supporters in our Program Supporter Handbook.” title

 • build for the future